fuji44/api-gateway-emulator/README.md

 It is also a good idea to use the `--env-file` option to easily specify environment variables.

-## Options
+## Configuration

 The behavior can be changed by specifying the following environment variables.
+The authentication behavior changes depending on the AUTH_TYPE.
+The options to be specified are also different, so please check them carefully.

 ```ini
 # Require: Target API URL